-An Interview with Eva Green, Hollywood’s Favourite Goth/Warrior/Witch/Mystic
+An Interview with Eva Green, Hollywood's Go-to Goth

 Picture by Matt Sayles / AP/Press Association Images

 Eva Green has played a lot of witches.
 "Different kinds of witches," says the French actor, sipping a dark red juice that looks, naturally, like a cup of blood.
-Tim Burton made her a blonde witch in his 2014 film Dark Shadows, and liked her so much that he cast her as the lead in his next film, Miss Peregrine's Home For Peculiar Children.
-She's done indie films, arthouse films and blockbusters, was a Bond girl in the best Daniel Craig Bond Casino Royale and put in some serious action hero green-screen time with 300: Rise of an Empire and Sin City: A Dame to Kill For.
-If there's a complicated woman who may have a murderous side, or a supernatural side, or both, then Eva is top of the list.
+Tim Burton made her a blond witch in his 2014 film Dark Shadows, and liked her so much that he cast her as the lead in his next film, Miss Peregrine's Home for Peculiar Children.
+She's done indie films, arthouse films, and blockbusters, was a Bond girl in the best Daniel Craig Bond Casino Royale, and put in some serious action hero green-screen time with 300: Rise of an Empire and Sin City: A Dame to Kill For.
+If there's a role for a complicated woman who may have a murderous side, or a supernatural side, or both, then Green is at top of the list.

 She's suitably goth-like today, dressed entirely in black and speaking in such a whisper that it's sometimes hard to hear her.
-She says 'I don't know' before she gives an answer, almost every time; sometimes to deflect, if she doesn't necessarily want to get into something, and sometimes because she often seems unsure of herself.
+She says "I don't know" before she gives an answer, almost every time.
+Sometimes it's to deflect, if she doesn't necessarily want to get into something, and sometimes because she often seems unsure of herself.
 She says she was desperately reserved as a kid.
-Actors do that 'Don't look at me I'm shy' false modesty thing all the time, but with her, you can believe it.
+Actors do that "don't look at me, I'm shy" false modesty thing all the time, but with her, you can believe it.

-Right now she's putting her dark side through its paces in the third season of Penny Dreadful, in which she plays Vanessa Ives, a demon-hunting medium who was possessed by the devil and fell in love with a werewolf.
-This time she looks set to romance a suspiciously mysterious stranger, as well as going through some early form of proto-psychotherapy.
+Right now, she's putting her dark side through its paces in the third season of Penny Dreadful, in which she plays Vanessa Ives, a demon-hunting medium who was possessed by the devil and fell in love with a werewolf.
+This time, she looks set to romance a suspiciously mysterious stranger, as well as go through some early form of proto-psychotherapy.
 We talked about how it feels to be Hollywood's go-to goth and why everyone expects her to take her clothes off on screen.

 VICE: I just saw the first episode of Penny Dreadful season three.